danielcifuentes54/aws-developer/README.md

     * Explicity provide a Message Deduplication ID
   * Message Grouping
     * Ordering  at the level of subsets of messages, specify different values for MessageGroupID
+  * You can have as many consumers as "MessageGroupID" for your SQS FIFO queues.

 ## SNS